-"YOU WHERE SUPPOSE TO BE WATCHING THE MECH!"
-The two tone white and black door winged mech with the strangely random bright red chevron atop his head was practically foaming at the mouth as he stalked around in circles waving his hands in the air before the two equally as annoyed looking red and golden mechs of similar size and shape to each other—though even from this distance Jynx could tell they weren't completely similar, perhaps the same model or maybe even siblings she wasn't sure—that stood before him.
-The red one was tense as a bow string while the golden was statue still, arms crossed, and even from here the small femme could see the snarl of his teeth.
+"YOU WERE SUPPOSE TO BE WATCHING THE MECH!"
+The two-tone white and black doorwinged mech with the strangely random bright red chevron atop his head was practically foaming at the mouth as he stalked around in circles, waving his hands in the air before the two equally as annoyed-looking red and golden mechs of similar size and shape to each other that stood before him.
+Though even from this distance Jynx could tell they weren't completely similar - perhaps the same model, or maybe even siblings.
+The red one was tense as a bowstring while the golden was statue still, arms crossed, and even from here the small femme could see the snarl of his teeth.

-They were downright ferocious, oh how she'd love to see how hard they fought before she slowly pealed their sparks from their chest.
-They were most certainly put up a good fight.
+They were downright ferocious; oh how she'd love to see how hard they'd fight before she slowly peeled their sparks from their chest.
+They would most certainly put up a good fight.

 Her claws twitched.

-But she held herself back; the happenings were far to interesting to send them all into a panic just yet.
+But she held herself back; the happenings were far too interesting to send them all into a panic just yet.

 That would come later.